 For the most part, ads can be broken down into two types.
 One of these is cases where you get paid based on how many people see the ad, while the other is where you get paid based on what people do (like clicking the ad).

-The first of these types tends to pay less, which isn’t surprising, as it can be difficult to actually get people to interact with ads.
+The first of these types tend to pay less, which isn’t surprising, as it can be difficult to actually get people to interact with ads.

 In both cases, you need a fairly high amount of traffic to make the ads worthwhile.
 Even then, the amount you earn may be fairly low.